rzvkoli/Listwithreact/README.md

 ## A brief description of the project

-In this project, click on the button of each of the languages The name of the manufacturer of that language is displayed .
+In this project click on the button of each of the languages The name of the manufacturer of that language is displayed .

 ## Some points about the project